 The “Mountains of Minerals” show serves as a focal point to share mineral specimens from world-wide locations.
 Dealers from far and wide gather to share their knowledge and stock of minerals, speakers give presentations on rock and mineral topics, and demonstrations of lapidary techniques are show highlights.

-Many details have now been worked out, and again this year the location is the Mariposa Fair Grounds.
+Many details are still being worked out, but again this year the location is the Mariposa Fair Grounds.
 This show is usually the only Gem Show in California at that time.
 Mariposa is very near the geographic center of California, convenient to central San Joaquin Valley and Yosemite National Park.

 A wide variety of gemstone jewelry and rough, breathtaking mineral and rock specimens, fossils, crystals, beads and mineral related crafts of all sorts will be available from our many vendors.